 Let’s talk about Business (E)Valuations.
 Three terms are frequently used almost interchangeably, but they each have a distinct meanings.
 Then I will share a fourth term that I invented that I think syntheses the best of all three.
-The terms are (1) Business Valuation, (2) Business Evaluation and (3) Business Appraisals.
+The terms are (1) Business Valuation, (2) Business Evaluations and (3) Business Appraisals.
 These terms overlap so let’s try to clarify.

 Valuation is basically, the arriving at a Value.